Celtics Notebook: Boston’s dynamic young duo is firmly in the mix for All-Star voting

 It’s now 25 years since the Garden (then FleetCenter) opened with Dino Radja as the crown jewel of the Celtics’ roster.
 The Green drafted the Split, Croatia native in 1989, but had to wait through the end of the Big Three era (and the passing of Reggie Lewis) to see the 6-foot-11 now-Basketball Hall of Famer in action.
 Radja averaged nearly 17 points and seven rebounds for Boston in an era overshadowed by the team’s losing record.

 Why bring up Dino Radja, nearly 23 years after Rick Pitino tried to deal him for Clarence Weatherspoon, prompting his return to Europe?
-It’s Kanter is the first Celtics player to record such a line since *Dino Radja did so on Nov.
-15, 1996
+It's this stat line from Enes Kanter against the Hornets: 13 points, 14 rebounds and six blocks.
+We hadn't seen that level of output from a Celtic since Dino in 1996.

 Daniel Theis threw a block party early in the year.
 Kanter has been coming on strong.
 The Celtics' center position is doing all right.